 Recent Notable Matters

-Drilling Tools International — business combination with ROC Energy Acquisition Corp., a special purpose acquisition company, that will result in DTI becoming a Nasdaq-listed company
+Drilling Tools International — business combination with ROC Energy Acquisition Corp., a special purpose acquisition company, that resulted in DTI becoming a US publicly listed company

 Phillips 66 — realignment of its economic and governance interests in DCP Midstream, LP and Gray Oak Pipeline, LLC through the merger of existing joint ventures owned by Phillips 66 and Enbridge Inc.